Boans: History

+Furniture factory

 In about 1910 Boans opened a furniture factory in East Perth to service the shop.
 It produced bedroom furniture, including mattresses, dining and kitchen furniture.
 There was also a cane-ware and upholstery section.
 Imported furniture was also held there.

 After World War II, the factory would also house a bakery and butchery, where smallgoods were manufactured.
 Between 30 and 40 vehicles operated out of the receivals and despatch section, which also included garaging and mechanical services.

 After the Perth store closed, the building fell into disrepair for some years, but in 1996 was assessed by the Heritage Council of Western Australia as having historic, aesthetic and social value.
 As part of the redevelopment of the area by the East Perth Redevelopment Authority, the buildings have now been transformed into upmarket housing and office accommodation.

-The site is bounded by Brown, Glyde and Saunders Streets and the building retains the name of Boans painted on its exterior.
+The site is bounded by Brown, Glyde and Saunders Streets, and the building retains the name of Boans painted on its exterior.